|Nutrition Facts (per serving)|

 In a small bowl, mix 1 teaspoon white sugar into 1/2 cup of lukewarm water.
 Sprinkle the yeast on top and allow to stand for 10 minutes (if the yeast doesn't bubble, discard and buy new yeast.
 The lack of bubbles means the yeast is no longer active).

 Warm up the milk in the microwave (it should be lukewarm).
 Add half of the milk to the well in the flour and mix until all ingredients are combined.
 Add the rest of the milk, and mix until smooth.

 Cover the bowl with a damp dishtowel and allow to rise in a warm area for about 1 hour.
 Once the dough has doubled, stir in the salt and let sit while you heat the oil.
 The dough will be wet, which is normal.

 Fry and Serve the Oliebollen

 Heat the oil in a large, deep pan or in a deep fryer.
 To check whether the oil is at the right temperature, stand the handle of a wooden spoon in the oil.
 If little bubbles form around it, the oil is ready.

 Quickly dip the two tablespoons into the oil and form small balls of the dough with the oiled tablespoons, carefully scraping and dropping the dough into the hot oil.
 The oliebollen will sink to the bottom of the pan and then pop right back up.
-You should be able to fry at least 6 at a time, but don't crowd the pan (see Tips below).
+You should be able to fry at least 6 at a time, but don't crowd the pan.